Warm Shelter Projects

-The project starts in 2018 April to improve the hardware of the schools, namely : replacing hazardous water pipes, electrical cables and other electrical appliances, broken windows, torn desks and chairs, and computers.
+The project started in 2018 April to improve the hardware of the schools, namely : replacing hazardous water pipes, electrical cables and other electrical appliances, broken windows, torn desks and chairs, and computers.

-In order to sustain the positive impacts, training programme on school safety will be launched for school managers and teachers and a small fund will be set up to ensure the continuity of the project.
+In order to sustain the positive impacts, training programme on school safety is launched for school managers and teachers and a small fund is set up to ensure the continuity of the project.
 The project expects to benefit more than 25,000 teachers and students.

 HIA establishes a Core Center for Community Health Management and multiple outreach service points (Mobile Health Stations) to break the vicious cycle resulting from undesirable life-style and social determinants of health of Working Poor.

 "Kwai Tsing Community Health Management Hub"